ashleydavies/MGAPP/README.md

 Please feel free to get in touch via email or a Github issue about anything you think might be broken, or if you have any questions related to usage, and I will be more than happy to help where possible.

-And just to reiterate as stated at the top, much of this repository is based on the fantastic work by Reena Nair and Tony Field.
+Finally, to reiterate what was stated at the top, much of this repository is based on the fantastic work by Reena Nair and Tony Field.
-There is a corresponding [publication for GAPP](https://arxiv.org/abs/2004.05628).
+I highly recommend reading the [publication for GAPP](https://arxiv.org/abs/2004.05628).